 OPTIMAL Selection for and Timing to Start Renal Replacement in Critically Ill Older Patients with Acute Kidney Injury (OPTIMAL-AKI)

-This study seeks to address the severe lack of information on the optimal circumstances for starting dialysis in older patients with acute kidney injury (AKI) and older critically ill Canadians.
+This study sought to address the severe lack of information on the optimal circumstances for starting dialysis in older patients with acute kidney injury (AKI) and older critically ill Canadians.

 About the Project